how does alcohol affect sleep 1

 Disrupted internal body clock

-Shift in sleep-wake cycle timing
+Shift in sleep-wake cycle timing.

 Alcohol’s impact on the circadian rhythm can lead to a shift in our sleep-wake cycle timing.
 This shift can manifest as difficulty falling asleep at the desired bedtime or struggling to wake up at the intended wake-up time.
-As a result, our sleep patterns become erratic, leading to further disruptions in sleep quality and duration.
+As a result, our sleep patterns become erratic, leading to further sleep quality and duration disruptions.
 Consistency in sleep-wake times is crucial for maintaining a healthy circadian rhythm and promoting optimal sleep.
 Alcohol-induced disturbances to this rhythm can interfere with our overall sleep patterns and negatively impact our well-being.

 Increased Risk of Sleep Disorders